Amazon Dash: Roll-out and response

 Initially, the Dash buttons were made available by invitation to Amazon Prime members who were invited to request the devices.
 The devices received mixed reviews from critics and reporters upon release, and have been parodied online.
 In Germany, the product was deemed illegal due to insufficient information about the price of the product being given at the time of purchase.
 This was allegedly part of a larger dispute between Amazon and Germany, where Amazon battles with unions and is under investigation for attempting to monopolize the country.

 Amazon Dash Buttons initially partnered with more than 100 brands.
 The most popular Dash Buttons were the Tide, Bounty, and Cottonelle buttons.

 Alternative use

 In August 2015, within a week of the first shipment of Dash buttons to Amazon Prime members, Popular Mechanics reported that it had already been reprogrammed for use as a push-button data tracker.
 Computer scientist Edward Benson published instructions online to turn it into a wireless spreadsheet entry device, or a trigger for any other API endpoint.
-The approach was based on hijacking and re-routing the button's network connection with Amazon's servers.

 By May 2016, Consumers' Research pointed out that Amazon Dash was being reprogrammed to use for other purposes such as ordering pizza, tracking time, and controlling lights and outlets in households configured to respond to such commands.
 In response, Amazon introduced a programmer-friendly, but more expensive button in the form of an "Internet of Things Dash Button" which allows programmers to make programming modifications to the device.